microsoft/FluidFramework/packages/loader/container-loader/README.md

 2. Maintain Ops in flight until observed they are acknowledged by server.
 Resubmit any lost Ops on reconnection.
 This is done by DDSes in stock implementations of container & data store runtimes provided by Fluid Framework
 3. Respect "["disconnected" and "connected"](#Connectivity-events) states and do not not submit Ops when disconnected.
 4. Respect ["dispose"](#Closure) event and treat it as combination of "readonly" and "disconnected" states.
 I.e. it should be fully operatable (render content), but not allow edits.
 This is equivalent to "closed" event on container for hosts, but is broader (includes container's code version upgrades).

-## Fluid Loader

-The loader makes up the minimal kernel of the Fluid runtime.
-This kernel is responsible for providing access to Fluid storage as well as consensus over a quorum of clients.

-Storage includes snapshots as well as the live and persisted operation stream.

-The consensus system allows clients within the collaboration window to agree on container's properties.
-One example of this is the npm package that should be loaded to process operations applied to the container.

 ## Container Lifetime